Travis (band): Collaborations and solo work

-The band have played with a number of other artists including Paul McCartney, Graham Nash, Noel Gallagher (formerly of Oasis), and Jason Falkner.
-Travis guest-starred on Feeder's "Tumble and Fall", performing backing vocals at the end of the song due to that when Feeder recorded their album Pushing the Senses, Travis was in the next studio.
+The band have played with a number of other artists including Paul McCartney, Graham Nash, Noel Gallagher and Jason Falkner.
+Travis guest-starred on Feeder's "Tumble and Fall", performing backing vocals at the end of the song due to the fact that when Feeder recorded their album Pushing the Senses, Travis was in the next studio.

 An adaptation of the Oasis song "Half the World Away", as performed by Healy, was used as the intro music for a sketch in The Adam and Joe Show entitled "The Imperial Family".
 The sketch itself was a parody of The Royle Family (the Oasis song lends itself to it as the theme music).
 In June 2007, Travis participated in BBC Radio 2's project to celebrate the 40th anniversary of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
 All of the album's tracks were re-recorded by contemporary artists, supervised by the original engineer, Geoff Emerick, using the same four-track studio equipment.
 Travis contributed a rendition of "Lovely Rita".
 The band wanted to be as faithful to the original as possible, to the extent they recorded the guitars in the stairwell of Abbey Road Studios to recreate the acoustics.

 In 2010, Travis contributed a live version of their song "Before You Were Young" to the Enough Project and Downtown Records' Raise Hope for Congo compilation.
 Proceeds from the compilation fund efforts to make the protection and empowerment of Congo's women a priority, as well as inspire individuals around the world to raise their voice for peace in the Congo.
 Healy released his first solo album, entitled Wreckorder, in October 2010.
 Recorded in Berlin, New York, and Vermont, and produced by Emery Dobyns (Patti Smith, Noah and the Whale), the album features Paul McCartney, Neko Case, and Tom Hobden of Noah and the Whale.